mirasac/algonume/project/Notes.md

 # Report
 - For section label markers I put the name of the section, case sensitive, after the string `sec:`.
 This way the marker could contain spaces, but this should not be a drawback since nowadays most packages managing labels support spaces in them.
 Another possible drawback is the length that some labels can reach.
 Instead the advantages are many: it is a consistent way to write meaningful labels for sections, labels get immediately fixed when section titles are changed (i.e. by using a find and replace tool in any editor).
+- Use nominal values then associate relative error to them.

 ## Release
 - Check verbal tenses and conjugations.
 - Remove all personal comments.
 - Remove unused appendices, maybe keep them as separate LaTeX source files and include only the ones needed.
 - Correct format issues related to composition of bibliography.
+- Align fields of tables.